ghost2109/ash/README.md

 ```
 ./ash.py
 ```
-Type in config at the ash prompt press then space and hit tab twice to see the config options
+Type in config at the ash prompt press space and hit tab twice to see the config options
 ```
 (ASH /home/user/)
 ::) config <tab><tab>